My last column listed 11 ways to sound like a great lover. That was fun, wasn’t it?

 When one group of people has no power, and the other group has all power…and then misuses that power to threaten and intimidate the weaker…that is the definition of abuse.

-So with this situation comes an old unwanted friend: anxiety.
+So along with this situation comes an old unwanted friend: anxiety.
 What do you do when a bad situation is long-term, and you’re not sure if things will really get better?